 In other words, patients do not need to shop around comparing prices because the insurance company has already negotiated the lowest possible rate for specified treatment.

-For instance, dentists that accept adult Medicaid agree not to balance bill patients after receiving reimbursement from the public insurance program for low-income families.
+For instance, dentists who accept adult Medicaid agree not to balance bill patients after receiving reimbursement from the public insurance program for low-income families.

 Search online for the “Find a Dentist” tool on your insurance company’s website to find a listing of local providers in-network with your plan.
 Pick the one closest to home since they all have a contractual obligation to charge the same price: the Allowed Amount.